 The integral part of deferred rendering is the G-buffer.
 This is where all the data necessary for shading a fragment must be stored.
 We also want to make it as small as possible as not to waste too much GPU memory.
 Note that the G-buffer is not copied to the CPU side.

 With option 1) our problem is that we will need a 3-channel buffer, where each channel is either 16 (half-float) or 32 (float) bits.
 This would result in okay storage of our coordinates.
 However, it would use at least either $16 \cdot 3 = 48$ or $32 \cdot 3 =96$ bits of memory per pixel.
-Instead we can use option 2) and store a depth value of the fragment.
-It depends on your implementation if you are using the actual depth value (which you could also sample from the depth buffer instead) or have stored the axis distance from the camera (the $-z$ coordinate) either normalized into the furstum or not.
-If you use too few bits to store the depth, then later on you can get banding in the values and subsequently in the color calculations:
+Instead, we can use option 2) and store a depth value of the fragment.
+It depends on your implementation if you are using the actual depth value (which you could also sample from the depth buffer instead) or have stored the axis distance from the camera (the $-z$ coordinate) either normalized into the frustum or not.
+If you use too few bits to store the depth, then later on, you can get banding in the values and subsequently in the color calculations:

 Banding in the position.